 You cannot underestimate the power of sleep to improve your well-being.
 Reproductive endocrinologists recommend women get at least 8-9 hours of sleep per night to optimize their hormones and health for fertility.**

 Improve Male Fertility Too

 Boosting fertility extends to men as well.
 There are many natural methods men can use to improve their sperm count and quality.
 We developed a Fertility Support for Him drink mix that contains ingredients such as Vitamin E, EGCg (Green Tea Extract), and L-Cartinine.
 Click here to learn more.
 Working together as a couple helps ensure you’re both in the best shape to conceive!

 I hope that your journey to conception is a positive experience for you and your partner.
-Try these ten tips to increase fertility naturally and give yourselves the best possible shot at a quick conception.
+Try these ten natural ways to increase fertility and give yourselves the best possible shot at a quick conception.
 Best of luck Premamas!

 ~ Liz, Mom Blogger